extreal-dev/Extreal.Guide/README.md

 ## Architecture

 Tell the structure of this feature using a class diagram.
-In case there is interaction between classes, use a sequence diagram to tell the flow of the process.
+In case there is interaction between classes, use sequence diagrams to tell the flow of the process.
 Sequence diagrams are not required.

 ## Installation